 Doctor’s Day can be traced back to March 30th, 1933, when it was first observed in Winder, Georgia.
 Originally started by Eudora Brown Almond, the wife of a prominent Georgian doctor, who wanted to create a day just for recognizing and honoring doctors; she decided the best way to do that was to mail greeting cards to all of the doctors she knew of and to place flowers on the graves of deceased physicians.
 The flowers that she placed on the graves of these doctors were red carnations – a flower that is still used to this day for National Doctor’s Day celebrations.

-Mrs. Almond chose March 30 as the date for Doctor’s Day as that day is when Dr. Crawford W. Long first used an ether anesthetic during surgery in 1842.
-It took until 1991 before Doctor’s Day a National holiday when Congress passed Proclamation 6253.
+Mrs. Almond chose March 30th as the date for Doctor’s Day as that day is when Dr. Crawford W. Long first used an ether anaesthetic during surgery in 1842.
+It took until 1991 before Doctor’s Day became a National holiday when Congress passed Proclamation 6253.